vectorsigmaissomewhere/Django-Projects-/Some Django Concepts/ORM/item 1 querysetapi.md

 the returned results are single values, rather than one-tuples.
 - You can pass named=True to get results as a namedtuple

+9. using(alias) - This method is for controlling which database the QuerySet will be evaluated against if you are using more than one database.
+The only argument this method takes is the alias of a database, as defined in DATABASES.

 ```